Author/Historian Returns to His First Love: Coaching Crew

 A Few Collector Sets of The Sport of Rowing Still Available!

 I am pleased to officially announce that while there are no more standard sets left in America, there are indeed still available a very few of the rare collector editions initially held back by the publisher.
-Starting this month, the American Friends of River & Rowing Museum in Henley, England, will release each of nine collector sets in return for a minimum U.S. tax-deductible charitable contribution of $5,000.
+The American Friends of River & Rowing Museum in Henley, England, will release each of nine collector sets in return for a minimum U.S. tax-deductible charitable contribution of $5,000.
 They will go on a first come, first served basis.
-If you are interested, you may contact me directly at firstname.lastname@example.org.
+If you are interested, you may contact me directly at email@example.com.

 Remember, there were only 300 collector editions printed, and there will never be another printing.
-Each hardbound set in its slipcase is consecutively numbered, signed and will be personally dedicated to you by me.
+Each hardbound set in its slipcase is consecutively numbered, signed and will be dedicated to you by me personally.
 Not a penny of your charitable contribution will go to me but rather to support the good works of the River & Rowing Museum, the happiest place in the happiest town on Earth.

 Several collector sets have already been presented by me and the museum to individuals who have donated $5,000 or more.
 I can say with conviction that this book would never have become a reality without the enormous generosity of individuals around the World and especially in the American rowing community.
 For this we are very grateful.